stephencweiss/stephencharlesweiss.com/content/blog/2019-05-08/hover-events-and-cursors-with-css.md

 One way to visually indicate that an element is clickable is by changing the cursor to a

 If a data element is supposed to be clickable, you may want to change the cursor to indicate that the behavior is available.
-You can do this with pseudo-selectors in your CSS and the attribute “cursor”.
+You can do this with pseudo-selectors in your CSS and the attribute "cursor".

 ```css
 .my-class-name {